 J. J. Sonny Chiba, Ph.D., nee Shinichi Chiba, is known for his graphically violent movies, ones in which there is very little sweetness, no romance, and often outright misogyny.
 In fact, films from just ten years later, The Street Fighter (1974), The Executioner (1975) and Karate Bullfighter (1977), might be composed entirely of anti-sweetness, and I say that as someone who enjoys them.
 But I’ve always had the sense that Chiba was a nice man.
 It’s not that sweetness is impossible in an actor probably best known for his performances tearing out a man’s testicles, knocking a man’s eyes clear out of his head, or killing a bull, all with his bare hands.
 It’s just hard to back up using evidence from the films.
 I can think of two hints offhand.
 The first is making a movie (The Killing Machine / Shorinji Kenpo, (1976)) about a Japanese man who brought to Japan a martial discipline he was taught at the Shaolin Temple during the Japanese Occupation of Manchuria.
 It feels like a political statement in postwar Japan.
-The second is Chiba taking on Etsuko Shihomi/Sue Shiomi as his protege and featuring her in his films at a time when that just didn’t happen very often.
+The second is Chiba taking on a female student, Etsuko Shihomi/Sue Shiomi, as his protege and featuring her in his films at a time when that just didn’t happen very often.

 In Terror Beneath The Sea, Chiba plays, “Ken Abe,” handsome modern Sixties man, journalist, and scuba diver.
-Ken is accompanied by Jenny, his photographer and shockingly or liberally for 1966 movies, his white American lady love played by Peggy Neal.
-This is an additional part of Terror Beneath The Sea‘s charm: its optimistic progressive values, which I assume it gets from Masami Fukushima’s original book; its sense that American studios and audiences would not be freaked out at the prospect of showing a white American woman and a Japanese man canoodling; and its belief that we can all work together to clean up nuclear waste… or at least put an end to a city of mad scientists.
+Ken is accompanied by Jenny, his photographer and shockingly or liberally for American co-productions in 1966, his white American lady love played by Peggy Neal.
+This is an additional part of Terror Beneath The Sea‘s charm: its optimistic progressive values, which I assume it gets from Masami Fukushima’s novel; its sense that American studios and audiences would not be freaked out at the prospect of showing a white American woman and a Japanese man canoodling; and its belief that we can all work together to clean up nuclear waste… or at least put an end to a city of mad scientists.
 Part of me thinks of Terror Beneath The Sea‘s international cast as following in the similar optimistic vein of First Spaceship to Venus, though the rest of me thinks that cast would be disappointed with the lack of other uplifting qualities in Terror Beneath The Sea.
 But they obviously do not appreciate spearguns, fish people, and extensive scenes of swimming and involuntary surgery.

 The film opens on a remote island with Ken and Jenny attending a naval press conference demonstrating a powerful new torpedo, which means we get groovy slides, lucite maps, blinking instruments and all the underwater battles special effects genius Eiji Tsuburaya can provide.
 The gathered reporters watch on closed circuit television and panic as test rockets appear headed straight for the naval compound.
 More startling is the footage of what appears to be a human figure swimming in front of the camera.